 Comparing our result from the best fit on the data of Finkelstein et al. and the best fit on the data from Boyle et al, we can observe that they give the same shape for the on-target energy landscape (Figure 14).
 For both we can observe 2 bumps and agreement of all the fits on points 10/11.
 Such an agreement indicates that it probably is a property of the protein itself, and not some characteristic of the fit itself.
 For this agreement of the fits at nucleotide 10/11 we can say that this is where the seed region ends for Cas9.

 Two big differences between the landscapes can also be distinguished.
 First of all, for the fit on the data of Finkelstein we can observe that all the fits differ a lot from each other for the second part of the landscape (after nucleotides 9/10).
-This means that the second part of the landscape cannot really be determined.
-This is probably caused by the fact that equilibrium is not reached yet after 10 minutes for the on-target, resulting in the fact that Cas9 simply did not have the time to discover this part of the landscape (it did not bind to those nucleotides yet).
+This means that the second part of the landscape cannot really be determined from the training data.
+This is probably caused by the fact that equilibrium is not reached yet after 10 minutes for the on-target, resulting in the fact that Cas9 simply did not have the time to explore this part of the landscape (it did not bind to those nucleotides yet).
 Secondly, it can be observed that the fit on the data of Finkelstein clearly suggests 2 bumps in the first part of the landscape (till nucleotide 10/11), while Boyle does not.
 It could be that there is more information in the data of Finkelstein, that we cannot extract with the data of Boyle, so that this is actually a characteristic of Cas9.
-Or this characteristic can be a result of overfitting on the data of Finkelstein.
+Alternatively, this characteristic can be a result of overfitting on the data of Finkelstein.
 If this overfitting has occurred, I will discuss further in section 5.3.1.